mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Writing about strongDM

 Our trade name is "strongDM".
-Use "strongDM" or "SDM" as an abbreviation.

 Always lowercase the "strong" and capitalize the "DM" in strongDM.

-Refer to strongDM, the entity, as "we", not "it".
+Refer to strongDM, the entity, as "we" not "it."

-Do not capitalize descriptive product or feature names, like gateway, relay, or datasource.
+Capitalize descriptive product or feature names, like "Gateway," "Relay," or "Datasource."

-- gateways
+- Gateways
-- strongDM client
+- strongDM Vlient
-- Add a datasource to your admin UI.
+- Add a Datasource to your Admin UI.

 #### Writing about other companies